-Place a large, heavy frying pan over medium-high heat, add the oil, and heat until very hot, about 2 minutes.
+Place a large, heavy fry pan over medium-high heat, add the oil and heat until very hot, about 2 minutes.
 Add the chops.
-Sear without moving them until golden brown, 2-2 1/2 minutes.
-Turn and sear for 2-2 1/2 minutes more.
+Sear without moving them until golden brown, 2 to 2 1/2 minutes.
+Turn and sear for 2 to 2 1/2 minutes more.
 Lift each chop with tongs and sear all the fatty edges, about 1 minute total.
-Transfer the chops to the baking dish in the oven and continue to cook until an instant-read thermometer inserted into a chop, away from the bone, registers 135 degrees F (57 degrees C) for medium-rare, 20-30 minutes, or to your desired doneness.
+Transfer the chops to the baking dish in the oven and continue to cook until an instant-read thermometer inserted into a chop, away from the bone, registers 135°F (57°C) for medium-rare, 20 to 30 minutes, or to your desired doneness.
 Let rest for about 3 minutes.

-Arrange the chops on warmed plates, top with the sauce, and serve at once.
-Serves 2-4.
+Arrange the chops on warmed plates, top with the sauce, and serve immediately.
+Serves 2 to 4.

-Recipe from The Cook & the Butcher, by Brigit Binns.
+Adapted from The Cook & the Butcher, by Brigit Binns